corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 adjective_two = 'lazy'
 ```

-a) Now write an expression that produces text like the following, where the four emphasised words are inserted using the correct variables.
+**a)** Below that, write an expression that produces text like the following, where the four emphasised words are inserted using the correct variables.

 > Computers are making us _quick_, more than even the invention of _dogs_.
 That's because any _lazy_ computer can _jump_ far better than a person.

-b) Maybe you to generate text that puts the input word at the start of a sentence?
+**b)** Now let's generate text that puts the input word at the start of a sentence.
 You can use the `capitalize` method of a string to capitalise the first letter.
-E.g. `'foobar'.capitalise()` returns `'Foobar'`.
+E.g. `'foobar'.capitalize()` returns `'Foobar'`.

 Use that to build this sentence:

 > _Quick_ _dogs_ _jump_ every day. _Lazy_ ones never do.

-<details><summary>Click here for the answer</summary>
+<details markdown="1"><summary>Click here for the answer</summary>

 a) Note there is a `'` in the text, so let's use double quotes to wrap our string.
 The easiest form to read is an f-string: